National leadership in childhood and adolescent substance use disorders

-As part of the Division of Developmental Medicine, and is staffed by developmental-behavioral trained pediatricians, licensed independent social workers, and psychiatrists.
-ASAP clinicians are uniquely qualified to evaluate and support adolescents with a full range of substance use problems and disorders, from teens who have just begun using substances to those struggling with addiction, and their families.
+As part of the Division of Addiction Medicine, ASAP is staffed by pediatricians, licensed independent social workers, and psychiatrists specially trained in addiction medicine.
+Our clinicians are uniquely qualified to evaluate and support adolescents and their families with a full range of substance use problems and disorders, from teens who have just begun using substances to those struggling with addiction.

 Treatment for adolescent substance use requires a distinctive approach that recognizes and respects the special vulnerabilities of this period of life.
-ASAP’s approach to substance use is built around our understanding of this important and transitional period in life.
+ASAP’s approach to substance use is built around our understanding of this important transitional period.